ARWL2016/pluralsight-js-dev-en/README.md

 5. The window param in the callback then gives us the root of the DOM.
 We can now access any element: `const h1 = window.document.getElementsByTagName('h1')[0];` Remember that the js dom traversal methods will return an array of elements.
 6. In an async function (ie one with a callback), remember to pass in `done` and then call `done()` at the end to tell mocha it is safe to evaluate the tests.
 7. Calling `window.close()` saves memory

+---
+####Continuous Integration with TravisCI and AppVeyor
+1. Travis tests our app on Linux and AppVeyor on a Windows platform.
+They allows us to test our app automatically on commit on another machine.
+Both work in the same way:
+2. Create a `.travis.yml` and an `appVeyor.yml` file to configure the servers.
+3. Commit changes and push to Github
+4. Navigate to the projects page https://ci.appveyor.com/projects/new or https://travis-ci.org/ and select the app and run build.
+5. The CI server will download dependencies, run the build and run any tests, then show some stats and any error messages.